Unbiased Bike Reviews, Guides & How-To's

 Related: Best Gravel Bikes

-Both gravel and cyclocross bicycles have tires that are intended for off-road riding.
+When looking at gravel bike vs cyclocross bike side by side, they both have tires that are intended for off-road riding.
 However, that’s where the similarities end.
-They differ in two main ways:
+Cyclocross vs gravel tires differ in two main ways:

 Cyclocross tires are limited under UCI rules to a maximum of 33mm in width.
 Therefore, cyclocross bicycles are usually made with no extra clearance for wider tires than that.
 Moreover, tires for cyclocross are always 700c in diameter, because speed and rolling efficiency are more important than comfort.